 And would Fiona ever allow me near the stove, with frying pan and wiggly contents?

 Within 24 hours of introducing them, they were displaying the typical head shaking and vigour of dispatch that an adult bird would demonstrate, and by now any mealworms introduced to them initiate a feeding frenzy.
-Nutritionally they are similarly high in protein and those essential amino acids to earthworms, but more particularly, I like the added interest and dimension that they are bringing to the poults’ existence.
-And as with the greens, without these fresh dietary supplements, how does a poult ever begin to develop a normal gut bacterial flora in advance of being placed in the outside environment?
-(Of course many commercially reared turkeys never take that step and are permanently housed).
+Nutritionally, they’re similarly high in protein and those essential amino acids, to earthworms, but more particularly, I like the added interest and dimension that they are bringing to the poults’ existence.
+As with the greens, without these fresh dietary supplements, how does a poult ever begin to develop a normal gut bacterial flora in advance of being placed in the outside environment?
+Though clearly many commercially reared turkeys never take that step and are permanently housed.

-The astute will have noticed the interesting juxtaposition and anguished comment about the goose’s demise at the start of this post, with the care and focus devoted to baby birds most of which will eventually suffer a similar fate with a dramatic end to their lives.
-I have no trite answers to this dilemma save that as one omnivore writing about another in this wild, life-on-the-edge environment that forms the backdrop to this blog, the way a life is lived and ends does seem worth recording.
+Astute readers will have noticed the interesting juxtaposition and anguished comment about the goose’s demise at the start of this post, with the care and focus devoted to baby birds, most of which will eventually suffer a similar fate with a dramatic end to their lives.
+I have no trite answers to this dilemma save that as one omnivore writing about another in this wild, life-on-the-edge environment, that forms the backdrop to this blog, the way a life is lived and ends does seem worth recording.

-Sadly in the time its taken to finish this post, 2 of the hobbled poults have indeed succumbed to the ‘first week starve out’ or other unseen problems.
+Sadly in the time it’s taken me to finish this post, 2 of the hobbled poults have indeed succumbed to the ‘first week starve out’ or other unseen problems.

 We’re down to a whistling dozen.

-Finally whilst all this animal activity has clearly preoccupied us, in the garden there are exciting developments.
+Finally, whilst all this animal activity has clearly preoccupied us, in the garden there are exciting developments.
 Several of our Rhododendrons are going to flower for the first time, or at least significantly, after many years of waiting.
-And the most spectacular is R. ‘Loderi King George’…The plant has been moved at least twice, and we were despairing that flowers would ever appear, though last year a couple of buds developed and opened to show its potential.
-This year, perhaps because of last summer’s sunshine and managing to avoid frost damage to flower buds through the mild winter, it is going to excel with enormous subtle palest pink flowers emerging from deeper buds ……
+And the most spectacular is R. ‘Loderi King George’.The plant has been moved at least twice, and we were despairing that flowers would ever appear, though last year a couple of buds developed and opened to show its potential.
+This year, perhaps because of last summer’s sunshine and managing to avoid frost damage to flower buds through the mild winter, it’s going to excel with enormous, subtle, palest pink flowers emerging from deeper rose, buds.…

-Strong winds and rain brought the tulip display to an end with an image of disheveled beauty from the petals of ‘Flaming Purissima’ our favourite hardy tulip… And for the intrigued readers who’ve got this far, the challenging image in the blog above is of our lower pond.
+Strong winds and rain brought the tulip display to an end with an image of disheveled beauty from the petals of T. ‘Flaming Purissima’, our favourite hardy tulip.
+And for the intrigued readers who’ve got this far, the challenging image in the blog above is of our lower pond.
 Perhaps because of the mild winter, the mare’s tail spears haven’t collapsed after an icy entrapment, but lingered and accumulated a thick algal sheath.
-The huge numbers of tadpoles in the pond clearly find this irresistible and so are clumping at the tips of these olive sub surface structures in multiple feeding stations, creating the black patches across the middle of the picture, beneath the reflected sky…
+The huge numbers of tadpoles in the pond clearly find this irresistible and so are clumping at the tips of these olive sub surface structures in multiple feeding stations, creating the black patches across the middle of the picture, beneath the reflected sky.